Syntax Guide

 Array<String>|String

-Used to declare a list of files that are dependencies during the caching build process.
+Used to declare the list of files that the build process depends on for caching.

-bylist, except for the Dockerfile, are treated as non-existent during the image building process.When of type
+bylist, except for the Dockerfile, are treated as non-existent during the image build process.When

 build.versionBy:- type: